AzureAiDevs/hub/website/blog/2023-aia/2023-04-13-inside-onnx-excel/index.md

  -->

-1. The article provides a guide to building an Excel add-in that performs natural language processing tasks using the BERT model and ONNX Runtime.
+- Excel Add-ins with Natural Language Processing using BERT and the ONNX Runtime.
-2. BERT is a deep learning model that is designed to understand the context and meaning of words in text.
-3. The article includes step-by-step instructions, code examples, and screenshots to help readers follow along.
+- Step-by-step instructions and code examples.

 <!--
 - Main point 1